alexdglover/alexdglover.github.io/_posts/2013-01-07-arduino-project-2-the-audible-eye-part-1.md

 <p><a href="http://alexdglover.files.wordpress.com/2013/01/imag0374.jpg"><img class="aligncenter size-full wp-image-317" alt="alexdglover_audible_eye_headphone_connections" src="{{ site.baseurl }}/assets/imag0374.jpg" width="595" height="355" /></a></p>
 <p>Now to test!
 Conveniently, the Arduino IDE (at least version 1.01) includes a few audio output sketches.
 Go to File --> Examples -->2.
 Digial --> Tone Melody.
 Search the Sketch for the tone() function - change the pin number in each of these functions to coincide with the pin you connected your headphones/speaker to.
 Now upload the Sketch to your Arduino - if everything is working, you should hear some the melody of "Shave and a haircut, two bits."</p>
 <p>Awesome - now we have two of our building blocks completed.</p>
 <p>Cliffhanger!
-In <a title="Arduino Project 2: The Audible Eye Part 2" href="http://alexdglover.wordpress.com/2013/01/09/arduino-project-2-the-audible-eye-part-2/">part 2</a>, we'll wire up the toggle switch and battery, as well as write the code to combine the rangefinder and the headphones to complete "The Audible Eye."</p>
+In <a title="Arduino Project 2: The Audible Eye Part 2" href="{{ site.baseurl }}/arduino-project-2-the-audible-eye-part-2/">part 2</a>, we'll wire up the toggle switch and battery, as well as write the code to combine the rangefinder and the headphones to complete "The Audible Eye."</p>